choishingwan/PRS-Tutorial/docs/base.md

     There are `609,041` ambiguous SNPs

-# \# Mismatching genotypes
+# \# Mismatching SNPs
+SNPs that have mismatching alleles reported in the base and target data are either resolvable by strand-flipping the alleles to their complementary alleles in e.g. the target data, such as for a SNP with A/C in the base data and G/T in the target, or non-resolvable, such as for a SNP with C/G in the base and C/T in the target.
+Most polygenic score software perform strand-flipping automatically for SNPs that are resolvable, and remove non-resolvable mismatching SNPs.

-If there is a non-ambiguous mismatch in allele coding between the base and target data sets, such as A/C in the base and G/T in the target data, then this can be resolved by ‘flipping’ the alleles in either data set to their complementary alleles.
-However, since we need the target data to know which SNPs have mismatching genotypes across the data sets, then we will perform this 'allele flipping' in the target data.
+Since we need the target data to know which SNPs have mismatching alleles, then we will perform this 'allele flipping' in the target data.

 # \# Duplicate SNPs
 If an error has occurred in the generation of the base data then there may be duplicated SNPs in the base data file.